 - Serious customers recognize the value of a proper license

-- By carefully planning your release cycle and the use of keys, you can minimal loss even if your product is hacked.
-Only the hacked build will be vulnerable, which represents only a single key compilation
+- By carefully planning your release cycle and the use of keys, you can minimize loss even if your product is hacked.
+Only the hacked build will be vulnerable, which represents only a single key combination

 HexLicense makes it harder and more time consuming for hackers to break your software, they have to go out of their way to do so.
 This time, the point of sales window, is basically where you make your earnings.
 The larger the windows of opportunity, the more sales you can secure.

 Steps you can take